How to Start a Septic Tank Business

 Septic tanks can be a headache for homeowners but a critical amenity in order to get rid of wastewater and sewage.
 Septic tanks should be professionally inspected every year to keep bigger problems from arising.

 If you’ve ever worked in the septic tank business, you know that service is always in demand, so why not start your own septic tank business and be your own boss?

-A septic tank business may be a service company only, or they can also handle septic tank installation and removal.
+A septic tank business may be a cleaning service company only, or they can handle septic tank installation and removal.
 The ongoing routine maintenance of a septic tank involves emptying the waste periodically and sometimes cleaning it as well.

 According to IBIS World, the market size of the Septic, Drain & Sewer Cleaning Services industry is $3.6 billion as of 2021.
 For the last 5 years, the industry has grown 1.9% per year.
 The business is not generally affected by economic fluctuations since it is a necessary service.

 Septic tanks are needed where there is no municipal sewer system, so the areas where they are installed are generally rural.
 Septic tanks eventually exceed their life span and have to be removed and replaced, and they will always need service.
 Because people will always live in rural areas and build new homes in rural areas, the need for septic tank installation and service will always exist.

 The target market for a septic tank business is anyone who has a septic tank or is building a home and needs a septic tank installed.